Lancia Ypsilon: Safety

 The Ypsilon was awarded 2 stars in the Euro NCAP crash test in 2015.

 2021 facelift

 In 2021 Stellantis gave the car a grille with vertical strips according to the Lancia tradition and updated headlights with new daytime running lights.
-It was also announced that the maker will now be considered a premium car maker and will be part of the Stellantis group's "premium pool" sharing parts with DS and Alfa Romeo.
+It was also announced that the maker will now be considered a premium car maker and will be part of the Stellantis premium pool sharing parts with DS Automobiles and Alfa Romeo.